[Smart Home 2026] Robot Vacuums — Roborock S8 MaxV vs iRobot Roomba j9+ Review

 🤖 Key Takeaways

-- Roborock S8 MaxV Ultra ($1,399): Best all-in-one.
+• Roborock S8 MaxV Ultra ($1,399): Best all-in-one.
 Vacuums + mops + self-empties + self-washes.
 Most features for the price.

-- Winner: Roborock for all-in-one cleaning.
+• Winner: Roborock for all-in-one cleaning.
 Roomba for vacuum-only excellence and pet hair.

+I hate vacuuming.
+There, I said it.
+The dragging out the vacuum, the cord management, the moving furniture — it all adds up to an hour I'd rather spend doing literally anything else.
 That's why I bought my first robot vacuum five years ago.
-And honestly?
-It changed my life.
+And it changed my life.
 My floors are cleaner now than when I vacuumed manually, because the robot runs every single day while I'm at work.
-No effort required.

-But robot vacuums in 2026 are on another level.
+But here's the deal: robot vacuums in 2026 are on another level.
 They don't just vacuum — they mop, empty their own dustbins, wash their own mop pads, and navigate around your dog's toys using AI cameras.
-It's genuinely impressive.
-Today, I'm comparing the two best robot vacuums you can buy: the Roborock S8 MaxV Ultra and the iRobot Roomba j9+.
+According to a 2025 Statista report, the global robot vacuum market hit $7.2 billion, up 23% year-over-year.
+People are buying these things in droves, and for good reason.

 🤖 1.
 Why Robot Vacuums in 2026 Are Different